 Keep all relevant documents close by, so we can talk about them and help you as quickly as possible.
 You may be asked to to e-mail, fax, or mail documents to us in order for us to help you.

 Let us know if you have a pending appeal with a hearing or grievance date already scheduled.

 Intake interview & information gathering

 Client intake and communication is done primarily through the phone.
 If you need an accomodation, please let us know!
 Interpreter services are available; see below for more information about how we communicate with individuals using LanguageLine.

-Be prepared to answer questions about yourself, including but not limited to your name, date of birth, social security number, address, phone number, email, race, gender identification, names and birthdates of your family members, income information, health issues, and health insurance information.
+Be prepared to answer questions about yourself, including but not limited to your name, date of birth, social security number, address, phone number, email, race, gender identity, names and birthdates of your family members, income information, health issues, and health insurance information.

 We may need more information before we can decide if or how we can help you.
 We may also ask you to send us copies of your documents by e-mail, fax, or mail.
 As noted above, we'll ask you specific questions about yourself.
 This information is used to better serve you and others.
 For instance, we ask for demographic information so that we can ensure we are serving our diverse community.